Congress candidates feel Modi has edge over Rahul

 Two Congress-ruled states - Rajasthan and Madhya Pradesh- have also gone to the polls on Monday.
 Voting is being conducted for the remaining 12 seats of Rajasthan and seven seats of Madhya Pradesh.

-According to the sources, the Congress candidates have told the Chief Ministers of these states that the fight is going to be tough as Prime Minister Narendra Modi is more popular than Congress President Rahul Gandhi.
+According to the sources, the Congress candidates have told the chief ministers of these states that the fight is going to be tough as Prime Minister Narendra Modi is more popular than Congress president Rahul Gandhi.

 Also Read | Lok Sabha Election 2019: Clash of titans on cards in fifth phase polling